Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Want to have your own shop or even launch an entire market?
 Do you want it to be publicly available or kept secret between a few individuals?

-On :term:`Particl Marketplace`, you can deploy as many shops and markets as you wish.
+On :term:`Particl Marketplace`, you can deploy as many :doc:`shops and markets <../guides/guide_mp_general_market_management>` as you wish.
 At all times, you stay in complete control of their associated data, their level of privacy, and accessibility.
 And to put icing on the cake, this all comes at no extra cost for you.

 You can use :term:`community markets <Community Market>` for almost anything.
 You can launch your own brand stores, markets for your online community, NFT markets, art galleries (bidding auctions), VIP or private stores, OTC desks, pop-up stores, and pretty much anything you can imagine.
 The possibilities are endless!